gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "I'd want to shape earth like Shaper Leaf.
 Rrrrr..."
-He made a rumbling sound in his throat and shook his hands in the air.
+He made a rumbling sound in his throat and shook his paws in the air.

 "What was that supposed to be?"
 Maddy laughed.

-Gumption let his hands fall to his side.
+Gumption let his paws fall to his side.
 "Earth shaping," he said with a lopsided grin.
 "You know, like---hey, look down there!"
 He pointed at the river.